-When families need to use child care, it is important that their children are enrolled in the highest quality care possible.
-Children who have spent time in high quality child care environments have lasting benefits from the experience.
+When families need to use child care, it’s important that their children are enrolled in the highest quality care possible.
 Research indicates that children who receive a high quality early childhood education have better math, language and social skills as they enter school, and as they grow older require less special education, progress further in school, have fewer interactions with the justice system and have higher earnings as adults (Barnett, 1995).

 - Low child/teacher ratios